Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 \subsubsection{The rules of thumb}

-We should point out that the VSA implementations we describe are not the only possibilities and other solutions may be possible/desirable in a particular design context.
-The solutions provided are, however, the most common/obvious choices, based on several ``rules of thumb'': \begin{itemize} \item Addition is used to combine individual elements of a data structure into a set; \item Multiplication is used to make associations between elements, e.g., key-value pairs; \item Permutation is used for tagging data elements to put them into a sequential order, such as in time series; \item Permutation is used for protection from the self-inverse property of the multiplication operation since the hypervector will not cancel out when multiplied with its permuted version. \end{itemize} We will follow these rules most of the time when forming hypervectors for different data structures.
+We should point out that the HDC/VSA implementations we describe are not the only possibilities and other solutions may be possible/desirable in a particular design context.
+The solutions provided are, however, the most common/obvious choices, based on several ``rules of thumb'': \begin{itemize} \item Superposition is used to combine individual elements of a data structure into a set;